hylu-dev/hylu-blog/content/posts/osu_banner.md

 ## Animating

 Animating was pretty simple, I only animated the positions of the characters and props with a subtle rotation to *Mocha's* head to give her a little bit more life as well as the beach ball.
-Seeing the rotations in the final render really adds a cool depth to what is otherwise a very 2D compositiion.
+Seeing the rotations in the final render really adds a cool depth to what is otherwise a very 2D composition.

 ![Animating](/img/osu/banner/animating.gif)